WeebzSlayer/WeebzSlayer_VisualPointSync/README.md

 ---

+If you like this tool, feel free to give it a ⭐ on GitHub.

+---

 ## 💌 Donate

 The project will remain free and open source even without donations.
-That would help a lot even for some others endeavors tho.
+That would help a lot tho... even for some others stuffs that I'm cooking.

 *   **BTC:** `bc1q7q8q28lkjpquuvnud9zxgc3mqkk7ycqlearyyw`